paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 ### Method C - Using R and QGIS

-The following is an R script to load, and save Google Open Buildings data in Parquet format - individual files for each corresponding csv
+The following is an R script to load, and save Google Open Buildings data in Parquet format - individual files will be saved for each corresponding csv.

+This can be found as a standalone script to download [here](https://github.com/paulvpop/clip-download-merge-save-open-access-gis-layers/blob/main/R_script_to_convert_CSV_files_to_Parquet.R).

 ```
 # First set your working directory